marksuner/active-window/README.md

   - Debian 8 [cinnamon]
 - OSX
   - Yosemite 10.10.1

 ## TODO
+- Fix original code to use promise, catch
+- need to update Monitor.BROWSERS on other OS (tested only on windows)
 - Test on more operating systems.
 - Use native APIs.

 ## License
 MIT